 - A county court trial concerning a potential fraud on HM Land Registry.

 - Advising on such matters as the validity of an option exercise; the existence of, and interference with, historic easements; the interpretation of leases and the extent of demise; lessees’ rights and obligations under alienation, reinstatement and dilapidations provisions; quantum meruit and constructive trust claims; telecoms issues; issues under the Access to Neighbouring Land Act 1992; landlord’s unreasonable refusal to consent to a change of use; and a potential noise nuisance claim arising from overflying planes.

-Having studied environmental law in both the UK and US, and taught environmental law at UCL, Nick is keen to take any cases which involve an environmental dimension.
+Having studied environmental law in both the UK and USA, and taught environmental law at UCL, Nick is keen to take any cases which involve an environmental dimension.
 Most recently, while working with David Elvin QC Nick has gained experience of advising the government on post-Brexit environmental regulation.
 He has also worked on cases examining the compatibility of aspects of the costs regime with the Aarhus convention, and the interpretation of the WEEE Regulations.
 Nick is a member of the UK Environmental Law Association, and a contributor to Garner’s Environmental Law.

 Commercial Dispute Resolution